 Our headquarters are located in Dublin, Ireland, where we lease approximately 5,551 square feet of office space.
 Our lease extends through November 2026, and we have the option to terminate the lease in November 2021 with one year's notice and a six months' rent penalty.
 We also lease office space in Old Saybrook, CT.
 Our lease extends through June 2022, and we have the option to extend the term of the lease for such space through June 2025.
-We currently sublease office space in Chicago, Illinois but are in the process of finalizing the terms of a five year lease for alternative premises in Chicago.
+We also lease office space in Chicago, Illinois.
+Our lease extends through June 2023, and we have the option to extend the term of the lease for such space through June 2028.
 We believe that our current facilities are adequate to meet our near-term needs, and that suitable additional or substitute space will be available as needed on commercially reasonable terms.